-The two studied medicine together and were close friends for nearly 6 years before they started dating.
-One warm summer’s evening in 2019, Gabrielle joined a friend for sundowners to a beautiful spot on the side of Table Mountain in the City of Cape Town.
-Doug appeared as they made their way around the mountain, dropped to one knee, and popped the question!
-They celebrated over a bottle of champagne and watched together, as the sun set.
-On their way down they were surprised by a candlelit dinner with close friends and family, on the the old tennis court on the Table Mountain Reserve.
+The couple first met as students, and what began as a friendship gradually blossomed into romance.
+One warm summer evening in 2019, Gabrielle joined a friend for drinks at a picturesque spot on the side of Table Mountain in Cape Town.
+As they wound their way up the mountain, Doug appeared, dropped to one knee, and proposed.
+They celebrated their engagement with a bottle of champagne as they watched the sunset.
+To their surprise, on their way down the mountain, they found a candlelit dinner waiting for them on the old tennis court on the Table Mountain Reserve, surrounded by close friends and family.

 “When we planned our week in Mozambique, we didn’t know which day we would get married on.
 We just got everyone to pack in their dresses and suits and we watched the weather and the tides once we got there.
 When the weather looked clear and the tide was just right, we threw a wedding!”